citp/privacy-policy-historical/k/kl/kla/klass-online.com.md

  **Our contact details**

 We welcome your feedback and questions.
 If you wish to contact us, please send an email to help@gizzmoheaven.com or you can write to us at Customer Services, Klass On-Line Limited, Beaupre, La Grande Route de St. Jean, St. John or call us on +44 (0) 1534 861619.
-Our registered office is Beachside Business Centre, Rue du Hocq, St Clement, Jersey, JE2 6LF, Channel Islands.
+Our registered office is GS Group, Beauport House, L’Avenue de la Commune, St Peter, Jersey JE3 7BY.

 We may change this privacy policy from time to time.
 You should check this policy occasionally to ensure you are aware of the most recent version that will apply each time you access this website.